mitigating risk for clients in the emerging CBD sector

 Compliance With Current Applicable Regulations

 With passage of the long-awaited Farm Bill, first in 2014 and again with further clarity in 2018, Congress legalized hemp crops by effectively decoupling CBD from federal marijuana drug laws.
 As a result, 2019 has seen a proliferation of 'non-marijuana' products akin to post-prohibition days in America.
 In fact, the current state of the market is often described as the Wild West due to the vacuum of standards and practices established for these products by either regulators or industry.

 However, FDA already has an ample toolkit of product-agnostic regulations to apply to the CBD industry.
 For example FDA and FTC have already started enforcing False Advertising, Product Claims, and Product Safety/Quality regulations against CBD stakeholders in the form of Warning Letters to individual companies found to be in violation.

 Agency Position on CBD

 In addition, the FDA often guides industry by publicizing its current thinking on compliant practices.
 For new products like CBD, where official regulations have not yet been promulgated, this informal guidance is often the most reliable compliance benchmark industry can use.
 FDARC continually monitors the Agency's positions as they evolve so our clients can make informed business decisions.

 The FDA crowdsources scientific information on innovative products.
-At a public hearing on May 31, the Agency engaged in a robust dialogue with industry stakeholders in which it both shared and solicited areas of focus and concern.
+At its public hearing, the Agency engaged in a robust dialogue with industry stakeholders in which it both shared and solicited areas of focus and concern.
 FDARC actively participates in public fora so we can share our insight.

 The beginnings of an industry are where the FDA is most open to considering varied paradigms and pathways for regulation.
 For stakeholders who wish to establish themselves as leaders by working collaboratively with FDA in shaping the dialogue and regulatory standards, FDA Regulatory Counsel is an experienced guide.